-Taste, food quality, atmosphere and attentiveness are the fundaments for enjoying food and drink and each other's company.
-Therefor common meals have a prominent place in the day-structure of kindergartens.
+Taste, appearance, food quality and atmosphere are the fundamentals for enjoying food and drink.
+Therefore common meals have a prominent place in the day-structure of kindergartens.
 Adults eating habits, values and attitudes regarding food affect their expectations to children's eating behavior, the rules and rituals in kindergartens are established.
 There are different expectations, doctrines and ideologies from parents and kindergarten staff about food quality (e.g. about what's healthy or unhealthy, tasty, enough, sustainable, fair trade, less wastage ...) and eating manner (how to eat in a proper and decent way).